SunLab-GMU/SPEAKER/README.md

 The SPEAKER includes two modules: **Tracing Module** and **Slimming Module**.
 The Tracing Module is implemented as a Python script, which would trace all the system calls invoked in booting, running and shutdown phases of a container application and generate the corresponding system call lists.
 The Slimming Module takes the outputs of Tracing Module as inputs to build and automatically enforce the corresponding Seccomp Filters during the different execution phases of a container.

 ### Tracing Module
 The Tracing Module utilizes the Linux audit log where the invoked syscall could be recorded if it does not match any of the configured Seccomp Filter rules.
 We set the Seccomp Filter null so that all the syscalls invoked by the container application will be collected by analyzing the audit log.
-To make sure all the audit log during tracing will be kept, set ``num_logs`` and ``max_log_file`` to appropriate values in ``/etc/audit/auditd.conf`` (refer [this](https://linux.die.net/man/5/auditd.conf) for more about the audit configuration).
+To make sure all the audit log during tracing will be kept, set ``num_logs`` and ``max_log_file`` to appropriate values in ``/etc/audit/auditd.conf`` (refer [Linux man page](https://linux.die.net/man/5/auditd.conf) for more about the audit configuration).

 The Tracing Module could be executed with the following command.
 In ``speaker/TracingModule``:
 ```